Clinical Ethics Teaching

 Various department faculty teach about clinical ethics throughout the medical education curriculum.
-In the Foundations Phase Issues relevant to clinical ethics appear throughout Professional Development 1 and 2, and are developed more specifically in several of the Professional Development 3 seminars.
+In the Foundations Phase Issues relevant to clinical ethics appear throughout Social and Health Systems 1 and 2, and are developed more specifically in several of the Social and Health Systems 3 seminars.
 Medical students in the Application Phase participate in the Graduate Medical Education series described below, and students in the Individualization Phase may revisit clinical ethics topics of interest through the Science of Medicine elective and individualized electives, among others.

-Course Directors for Professional Development 1-3 and for our electives:
+Course Directors for Social and Health Systems 1-3 and for our electives:

 Graduate Medical Education

 Arlene Davis, as Director of Clinical Ethics Consultation and Education for UNC Hospitals, along with Rebecca Walker and many members of the Social Medicine and UNC Center for Bioethics faculty, teach medical students and residents about clinical ethics in the context of patient care at UNC Hospitals.
 Our interdisciplinary approach draws upon other faculty within across the health affairs campus and upon staff members of UNC Health Care.
 We join the medical teams in various areas of the hospital for morning rounds on specified days each month.
 Ethical issues are addressed on rounds and in related separate ethical education sessions based on cases chosen by the residents.
 These conversations with medical students, house staff, and attending physicians are augmented by case- based ethics education sessions in other resident education settings.

 For more information on Clinical Ethics Education within UNC Hospitals or for contact instructions to request education, see our Ethics Education Service.

 Other faculty and staff involved in resident education through these series: